NotCleo/GDS-to-RTL/README.md

 | you want equivalence checking between two RTL descriptions | my equivalence check is gates against RTL, and iverilog does that in one simulation |
 | the design is large enough that a hand-written encoder would be slow | 728 cells is small.
 The encoder is 40 lines |

+The decision to move to Tseitin Encoder was from my question over Mathematics Stack Exchange, see [here](https://math.stackexchange.com/questions/5147291/how-to-formulate-this-satisfiability-problem)

 So I wrote the encoder.

 #### What a Tseitin encoder is